dayoungin99/study-notes/HTML/HTML.md

 ## Inserts Links and Images
 ### 1. a tag
-- Create internal or external links in HTML
+- Creates internal or external links in HTML
 - Form: `<a href="Target URL or path" target="Link target behavior" title="Link description">...</a>`
 - href: Specifies the target URL or path, required attribute
   - When the target URL is not specified: Sets the `href` attribute to `#`